-- Establish increased carbon intensity reduction targets for 2030, at least in line with those identified in Alternative C - Maintain crediting for avoided methane - Establish a mechanism to improve accuracy of avoided methane crediting - Adopt deliverability requirements for eligible biomethane - Expand the LCFS to non-transportation sectors (i.e., industrial sector), especially gas end uses, to support State goals to utilize biomethane most effectively to achieve carbon neutrality
+- Increase carbon intensity reduction targets for 2030 in line with SB32 - Maintain crediting for avoided methane - Establish a mechanism to improve accuracy of avoided methane crediting - Adopt deliverability requirements for eligible biomethane - Establish alternative programs to incentivize biomethane before phasing it out of LCFS

-Establish increased carbon intensity reduction targets for 2030, at least in line with Alternative C
+Increase carbon intensity reduction targets for 2030 in line with SB32

-In each alternative presented at the workshop, carbon intensity reductions in 2030 falls short of the statewide 40% greenhouse gas reduction target codified in SB 32 (Pavley, Chapter 249, Statutes of 2016).
-They fall even shorter of the increased ambition reflected in the Scoping Plan of a 48% reduction by 2030, and shorter still of the 55% reduction goal proposed by the Governor and in two separate pieces of legislation to be considered in the new year.
+We are supportive of CARB modeling increased CI reduction targets of 30% by 2030.
+While this is an improvement vs. previous models and other alternatives considered, this target still falls short of the statewide 40% greenhouse gas reduction target codified in SB 32 (Pavley, Chapter 249, Statutes of 2016).

+The current model falls even shorter of the increased ambition reflected in the Scoping Plan of a 48% reduction by 2030, and shorter still of the 55% reduction goal proposed by the Governor and in two separate pieces of legislation to be considered in the new year.
 As California's largest source of emissions, the transportation sector must play a leading role in achieving the State's climate change and air quality objectives, and therefore, carbon intensity targets under the LCFS should be no less than statewide greenhouse gas reduction targets.
 Adopting higher LCFS carbon intensity reduction targets will not only drive progress towards Statewide climate goals; this change will also incentivize near-term achievement of emissions reductions, especially in the transportation sector and communities where they are needed most, providing additional runway to mitigate and reverse climate change.
-At a minimum, Alternative C's 35% reduction target for 2030 should be adopted to bring LCFS targets more in line with SB 32.
-However, Anaergia encourages CARB to consider additional scenarios targeting 40-55% reductions by 2030 to be consistent with SB 32, the Scoping Plan and legislative proposals.
+Anaergia encourages CARB to adopt a more aggressive 2030 CI reduction target (40-55%) to be consistent with SB 32, the Scoping Plan and legislative proposals.